Maryam Mirzakhani

 Maryam Mirzakhani (مریم میرزاخانی, /fa/; 12 May 1977 – 14 July 2017) was an Iranian mathematician and a professor of mathematics at Stanford University.
-Her research topics included Teichmüller theory, hyperbolic geometry, ergodic theory, and symplectic geometry.
-On 13 August 2014, Mirzakhani was honored with the Fields Medal, the most prestigious award in mathematics, becoming the first woman to win the prize, as well as the first Iranian.
-The award committee cited her work in "the dynamics and geometry of Riemann surfaces and their moduli spaces".
-Mirzakhani was considered a leading force in the fields of hyperbolic geometry, topology and dynamics.
+Her research focused on hyperbolic geometry, dynamical systems, complex analysis, and topology.
+In 2014, she was awarded the Fields Medal for her work in "the dynamics and geometry of Riemann surfaces and their moduli spaces", becoming the first woman and the first Iranian citizen to win the prize.
+Along with the Fields Medal, her work earned numerous honors, including the Blumenthal Award, the Satter Prize, and the Clay Research Award.